alexandertrefz/essence/packages/website/optimisations.md

-What is STORED is untouched, and so is every answer given from it: a Rational built from 4 and 2 still HOLDS 4 and 2, equality still cross-multiplies those raw parts — which is what lets `4/2` equal `2` — while every accessor and every formatter goes on answering in lowest terms, so `4/2` prints `2/1` and its `numerator` is 2, exactly as before.
+What is STORED is untouched, and so is every answer given from it: a Rational built from 4 and 2 still HOLDS 4 and 2, equality still cross-multiplies those raw parts — which is what lets `4/2` equal `2` — while every accessor and every formatter goes on answering in lowest terms, so `4/2` shows as `2/1` under `Terminal.inspect` and its `numerator` is 2, exactly as before.
 This is only the read side, computed once instead of once per question.

 **Arithmetic answers in lowest terms, and says so.** `add`, `subtract`,